Setting up TURN

 server_name jitsi-meet.example.com;

-- Next you need to make sure Prosody is advertising the correct DNS and port for the TURN server.
+- Next you need to make sure Prosody is advertising the correct DNS name and port for the TURN server.
 You should edit the line using port

 5349